esilver0/CATT/sslstrip-experiment.md

 sudo iptables -t nat -D PREROUTING 1
 ```

 to stop the SSL stripping proxy and stop redirecting traffic from port 80.

-You may need to wait a minute after stopping or starting SSLstrip, then in the Firefox window where NoVNC is running, visit
+(You may need to wait a minute for the change to take effect.)

+In the Firefox window where NoVNC is running, visit

 http://acl.gov.

-Check that this time the connection is over HTTPS demonstrating that the SSLstrip attack works.
+Check that this time the connection is over HTTPS.

+When SSLstrip was enabled, the page loaded over HTTP.
+When SSLstrip was disabled, the page loaded over HTTPS.
+Together, demonstrating that the SSLstrip attack worked.

 #### Visit a site that you have already established a secure connection with

+The web server at acl.gov is configured to send out HSTS headers.
+Now that acl.gov has been connected to securely, reconnect to the site with SSLstrip enabled.

 On the attacker node, run